AgereJoseph1/URL-shortener/README.md

 ## API Testing

-You can use API testing tools like Postman to test the endpoints and functionalities of the URL Shortening API.
+You can use API testing tools like Postman or any other one that you are familiar with to test the endpoints and functionalities of the URL Shortening API.

 ## License